httpssans/EventsDAPP/README.md

 Blockchain Transparency: All event data (name, creator, voting options, image URL) is stored on-chain for trustless access.

 ## Prerequisites
-To run this project locally, you’ll need:
+To run this project locally, we'll need:

 Node.js (v16 or later)
 npm (included with Node.js)